 Disclaimer - This website contains affiliate links.
 I earn a very small commission if you make a purchase using my links, which I'll probably spend on outdoor gear and more houseplants.

 One of the best forms of free marketing for your wedding business is getting your work featured on a wedding blog.
 Whether you’ve been a professional photographer for years or you are just starting out, getting featured on a blog is a great way of being able to show it to a wider audience, as well as helping to boost your SEO ranking.
 Preparing a blog submission can be pretty time-consuming, especially since every blog has a different submission process.
-I want to share my top tips as editor of Europe’s leading adventure wedding blog We Are The Wanderers on how to submit to a blog and how to improve your chances of getting accepted.
+I want to share my top tips as the former editor of We Are The Wanderers and the founder and editor of European Elopement Guide on how to submit to a blog and how to improve your chances of getting accepted.

 How To Submit To A Blog